 A great way that many online businesses are using social media is to include integrated sharing tools on their product listings.
 This is a wonderful way to help encourage users to interact on those sites.

-What is meant by this is creating a way for customers to customize or create their own products on your website, then, they share them out with their social media followers can allow you to get your brand out there even further.
+What is meant by this is creating a way for customers to customize or create their own products on your website, and then, sharing them with their social media followers can allow you to get your brand out there even further.

-When you are starting out with the world of social media, things can be a bit overwhelming.
+When you are starting out in the world of social media, things can be a bit overwhelming.

 That is why taking your time to develop and implement a social media marketing strategy can help your business to develop and maintain customers.
-Remember, it takes the time to develop an audience so if you are not getting a great result from your strategies right away, give it time.
+Remember, it takes time to develop an audience, so if you are not getting a great result from your strategies right away, give it time.